An abstract depiction of the roots of learning, invisible below the surface, in a vast and varied landscape

 In Aprendizaje Invisible, we argued that learning expands when environments are rich in resources, relationships, and autonomy.
 People learn when they are free to ask questions, explore new tools, and connect with others across formal and informal spaces.
 It is less about direct instruction and more about curating ecosystems where serendipity can spark.

-In communities, it means designing civic spaces that invite people of different ages and backgrounds to collaborate, share, and experiment.
+3. In communities, designing civic spaces that invite people of different ages and backgrounds to collaborate, share, and experiment.
 Public libraries, hackerspaces, and urban gardens are natural laboratories of invisible learning, where discovery happens without a syllabus.
 UNESCO (2021) similarly calls for a new social contract for education, one that moves beyond schools as isolated spaces and recognizes learning as a lifelong, interconnected, and community-driven process.

 Building for invisible learning means shifting the role of the educator, manager, or leader from controller to cultivator.
 It requires believing that people, when trusted, will grow.
 Not always predictably.
 Not always immediately.
 But authentically, and in ways that ultimately nourish more resilient, inventive, and fulfilled individuals.